xcompact3d/Incompact3d/docs/pages/user_guide/list_files.rst

 SRC directory
 -------------
+This directory contains all the Fortran files related to solving the Navier-Stokes equations via a fractioanl step method on a Cartesian mesh using sixth-order implicit finite-difference schemes.

 ``xcompact3d.f90``: This is the main file where the time advancement of the Navier-Stokes equations is performed, as well as the post-processing and checkpointing procedure.
 This file also contain the subroutines for the initialisation and finalisation of the code.

 ``time_integrators.f90`` and ``implicit.f90``: These files contains the subroutines related to the time advancement of the Navier-Stokes equations via a fractional step method.
 Typically, you would use an explicit time advancement (Adams Bashforth/ Runge Kutta).
 For wall-bounded flows, it is possible to use a semi-implicit approach for the viscous terms.